tanedaa/laravel-dynamic-maintenance/README.md

 ## Installation

-Require this package with composer
+Require this package with composer.
+Works for Laravel 10 and above.
+Not tested for other versions.

 ```shell
 composer require tanedaa/laravel-dynamic-maintenance